app1echip/NotepadJ/README.md

 # NotepadJ

-NotepadJ is a Microsoft Notepad clone written in Java.
+NotepadJ is a Microsoft Notepad clone made with JavaFX.